 As is often the case in a small city, Kingsville doesn't have a public transportation system that people use for their commute.

-The citizens of Kingsville are slightly better educated than the national average of 21.84% for all cities and towns, with 24.46% of adults in Kingsville having a bachelor's degree or advanced degree.
+The education level of Kingsville citizens is a little higher than the average for US cities and towns: 24.46% of adults in Kingsville have at least a bachelor's degree.

 The per capita income in Kingsville in 2010 was $18,233, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $72,932 for a family of four.
 However, Kingsville contains both very wealthy and poor people as well.